 The reader is presented with the various sciences that include everything from medicine, boat building, textile and papyrus manufacturing, the weapons and their systems of writing from hieroglyphs to hieratic and demotic.
 The deciphering of the hieroglyphs, how they evolved and a few basic lessons on how to read them are provided.

-On the pages on the hieratic script appears an incredible bowl, rarely published and again from the Louvre collection.
-The book turns from the script to the tools and mediums employed and the men who pursued the calling of scribe.
+On the pages of the hieratic script appears an incredible bowl, rarely published and again from the Louvre collection.
+The book turns from the script to the tools and mediums employed and the men who pursued the calling of the scribe.
 The book closes with the documents of the temples and those of the coffin texts and administrative recordings.

-I have to say for a 512 page book I felt it ended too sudden and could have read more.
-The book was very informative on so many levels that few other books could layout other than this encyclopedia the details of ancient Egypt and how it functioned throughout thousands of years as a foundation of one of the worlds great civilizations.
+I have to say for a 512-page book I felt it ended too sudden and could have read more.
+The book was very informative on so many levels that few other books could layout other than this encyclopedia the details of ancient Egypt and how it functioned throughout thousands of years as a foundation of one of the world's great civilizations.